sully6768/camel-karaf-kar/README.md

-Camel Router Project for Spring-DM (OSGi)
+Camel Karaf Kar Deployment Example (OSGi)
 =========================================

 To build this project use